dvij542/Portfolio/content/publication/RISS/index.md

 - admin
 - Qin Lin
 - John M. Dolan
-- in RISS Journal 2021, Submitted at *IEEE Conference on Robotics and Automation 2022*
+- -in RISS Journal 2021, Submitted at *IEEE Conference on Robotics and Automation 2022*

 date: "2021-07-13T00:00:00Z"